 Russia says Twitter is complying with demand to remove 'banned content'

-MOSCOW, April 30 (Reuters) - Russian state communications regulator Roskomnadzor said on Friday that U.S. social network Twitter TWTR.N had started complying with its demand to remove content banned in Russia.
+MOSCOW, April 30 (Reuters) - Russian state communications regulator Roskomnadzor said on Friday that U.S. social network Twitter TWTR.N was complying with its demand to remove content banned in Russia, but that it was still taking too long to do so.

-It said Twitter had removed 60% of such content since Moscow slowed the speed of its service in March to press its demand.
+It said Twitter had removed 60% of such content since Moscow slowed the speed of its service in March to press its demand, but that more than 1,000 illegal materials remained accessible, down from more than 3,000 earlier this year.

-Russia this month extended the punitive slowdown until May 15, while acknowledging that the U.S. social media company had sped up the deletion of content.
+Russia this month extended the punitive slowdown until May 15, while acknowledging that the U.S. social media company had accelerated the deletion of content.

+Roskomnadzor said it had identified more than 900 new cases of banned content since the slowdown began on March 10.

+It said that on average Twitter was removing newly detected illegal content within 81 hours of receiving a request.
+That is still much longer than the 24 hours demanded in law.

+Twitter denies allowing its platform to be used to promote illegal behaviour, says its has a zero-tolerance policy for child sexual exploitation, and prohibits the promotion of suicide or self-harm.

+In an April 28 meeting, Roskomnadzor and Twitter agreed to establish a direct line of communication between the watchdog and Twitter's moderation service.

-(Reporting by Anton Kolodyazhnyy; Writing by Alexander Marrow Editing by Andrew Osborn)
+(Reporting by Anton Kolodyazhnyy; Writing by Alexander Marrow; Editing by Andrew Osborn and Timothy Heritage)

 ((alexander.marrow@thomsonreuters.com;))